 These are the things that have helped me:

 1. I spoke to my family doctor and was open to medication as emergency help

 When I had my first suicidal thought (Unwanted!
-Though I’m sure they all are) it frightened me enough to shock me into action, and for that, I’m forever grateful.
-My doctor completed symptom check lists with me, and I fit the profiles for both depression and GAD to the letter.
-Because I was in crisis, my doctor and I decided that a prescription was the fastest way to get me out of short term danger.
+Though I'm sure they all are) it frightened me enough to shock me into action, and for that, I'm forever grateful.
+My doctor completed symptom checklists with me, and I fit the profiles for both depression and GAD to the letter.
+Because I was in crisis, my doctor and I decided that a prescription was the fastest way to get me out of short-term danger.
 I tried Effexor, and after we got to a dosage that I started responding to and some time passed my life started feeling radically different.

 Immediately, I was amazed by how much better I felt knowing that I was working on a solution with someone else in charge because I felt strongly that this was beyond my control.
-Within three months I felt better than I’d ever felt before, and was constantly asking my friends and family “Is this what you feel like normally?
-WHY DIDN’T I KNOW THAT???” and in six months I felt twice as good as that.
-Within nine months I felt even better, which was worlds beyond what I had ever dreamed for my life, and when I started to truly appreciate how severe my situation had been.
+Within three months I felt better than I'd ever felt before, and was constantly asking my friends and family “Is this what you feel like normally?
+WHY DIDN'T I KNOW THAT???” and in six months I felt twice as good as that.
+Within nine months I felt even better, which was worlds beyond what I had ever dreamed of in my life, and when I started to truly appreciate how severe my situation had been.

 I still have bad days every couple of months, and the stark Canadian winter makes my depression worse.
 I've been on a high dose (over 200 mg) of Effexor ever since and taking medication every day doesn't bother me for even a moment, even though I thought it would.
 It's what allows me to wake up happy, energized and excited for my life, being able to be there for my friends and family, doing work that I love and working for myself.

 2. I started cognitive behavioral therapy & told my friends and family what was happening